fabiolamariapina/100-days-of-code/log.md

 What I focused on today:

 - Understanding TypeScript
-  * The TypeScript Compiler (and its configuraton)
+  - The TypeScript Compiler (and its configuraton)
-    * Module Introduction, Using "Watch Mode" (works like npm start in React, tsc fileName.ts -w and it will start and complie as changes are made), Compliing the Entire Project/Multiple Files (command- tsc --init in project file), Including & Ecluding Files, setting a compilation target, Understanding TypeScript Core Libs, More Configuration & Compilation Options, Working with Source Maps, rootDir and outDir,
+    - Module Introduction, Using "Watch Mode" (works like npm start in React, tsc fileName.ts -w and it will start and complie as changes are made), Compliing the Entire Project/Multiple Files (command- tsc --init in project file), Including & Ecluding Files, setting a compilation target, Understanding TypeScript Core Libs, More Configuration & Compilation Options, Working with Source Maps, rootDir and outDir,
 - Master the Coding Interview
-  * Data Structures: Hash Tables
+  - Data Structures: Hash Tables
-    * keys(), keys() without collision, Hash Tables vs. Arrays, Exercise and Solution: First Recurring Character
+    - keys(), keys() without collision, Hash Tables vs. Arrays, Exercise and Solution: First Recurring Character

+### Day 34: January 20, 2021

+**Thoughts**
+What I focused on today:

+- Sass/SCSS
+  - Variables in SCSS, Partials in SCSS, Mixins in Sass,
+  - Once I got over my intial struggle of installing sass, I began to learn the syntax and what makes it cool and I cannot wait to use it in my projects.